MrSwitch/jquery-seadragon.js/README.markdown

 1. MIT license, so anyone can use it, modify it, and add it to their own application.

-2. "source" folder contains the Visual Studiio Solution files if you fancy modifying the code

 ## To Do